gorakhjoshi/WebDevelopmentFoundation/1. Selectors/README.md

 ## 12. Chaining and Specificity

-In the last exercise, instead of selecting all `<h5>` elements, you selected only the `<h5>` elements nested inside the `.description` elements.
-This CSS selector was more specific than writing only `h5`.
+While selecting HTMl elements instead od selecting all `<h5>` elements, we can select only the `<h5>` elements nested inside the `.description` elements.
+This CSS selector will be more specific than writing only `h5`.
 Adding more than one tag, class, or ID to a CSS selector increases the specificity of the CSS selector.

 For instance, consider the following CSS: